tgdwyer/tgdwyer.github.io/_chapters/HTML.md

 </html>
 ```

-In this step, we've set up the basic HTML structure with a \<!DOCTYPE\> declaration, \<html\>, \<head\>, and \<body\> tags.
-We've also included meta tags for character encoding and viewport settings, as well as a title for the page.
+In this step, we’ve set up the basic HTML structure with a \<!DOCTYPE\> declaration, \<html\>, \<head\>, and \<body\> tags.
+We’ve also included meta tags for character encoding and viewport settings, as well as a title for the page.

 ### Step 2: Adding an SVG Element

-Next, let's add an SVG element to the body of our HTML document.
-This SVG element will contain the rectangle that we'll animate later:
+Next, let’s add an SVG element to the body of our HTML document.
+This SVG element will contain the rectangle that we’ll animate later:

 ```html
 <body>